jetstack/tarmak/docs/examples/kube2iam.rst

 IAM policy attached to the IAM role of that instance.

-The following little Terraform project creates an IAM policy that will give instances the abbility to assume roles.
+The following little Terraform project creates an IAM policy that will give instances the ability to assume roles.
 We limit the access to which roles the instances has access, by only allowing it to access roles in a restricted path in AWS IAM.
 The Terraform project has 2 inputs ``aws_region`` and ``cluster_name``.
 It also has 2 outputs defined the ``ARN`` and ``path`` of the policy.
-The arn is what you need to give to Tarmak and the path is needed to be able to deploy your roles for the pods in the correct path.
+The ARN is what you need to give to Tarmak and the path is needed to be able to deploy your roles for the pods in the correct path.

 .. code-block:: hcl